Hamptons Gay Travel

 The Gay Travel Experience: The Hamptons

 Real estate in the Hamptons is some of the most expensive in America.
-Running into celebrities in the Hamptons is a common occurrence too, as many own summer homes out here.
+Running into gay celebrities in the Hamptons is a common occurrence too, since many own summer homes out here.

 Remember that there are quite a few individual towns in the Hamptons.
 But the most sought-after and popular vacation towns are all between Southampton and Amagansett.

 Finding the perfect place to stay in the Hamptons is a pretty big deal.
 It can sometimes be a bit of a challenge too, depending on your budget or what type of vacation rental you’re interested in.
 I’ll help you get oriented so you can enjoy the best trip possible.

 Visitors generally stay in vacation rentals outside of the town centers.
 There are also some popular elegant cottage options within the main town areas, however, there simply are not as many options to choose from.

 For gay travelers, the best Hamptons towns to visit are East Hampton and Sag Harbor.
 I’d definitely recommend staying somewhere near one of these towns.